 As the General Assembly reconvenes this week, Virginia Democrats are continuing a push to reform the state’s criminal justice system that began last year amid widespread social unrest.

 The effort during a special legislative session culminated in November with the passage of a slate of laws that empowered civilian oversight of police, banned no-knock search warrants and reformed a 224-year-old criminal sentencing statute.

 Advocates and lawmakers say that was just the start of the conversation.

 “They basically got us out of the ice age of criminal justice and into the Stone Age,” said Brad Haywood, a public defender and leader with Justice Forward, the group behind criminal sentencing reforms adopted last year.
 “But we’re still in the Stone Age, so that means we have a long way to go,” he told a panel earlier this week.

-Debates about legalizing marijuana, expanding expungement and repealing mandatory minimum sentences are expected to dominate debate in legislative committees focused on police and courts.
-But lawmakers are also pursuing legislation that would end private management of prisons, abolish the death penalty and repeal felony penalties for drug possession, among others.
+Legislation to legalize marijuana, expand expungement and repeal mandatory minimum sentences are expected to dominate debate in legislative committees focused on police and courts.
+But lawmakers are also pursuing bills that would end private management of prisons, abolish the death penalty and repeal felony penalties for drug possession, among others.

 House Democrats say one of their top priorities is a hold over from the special session that hit a dead end in the Senate — legislation allowing the automatic expungement of many criminal convictions.

 Supporters say lingering criminal records too often pose barriers to employment and housing, making it hard for people to rebuild their lives.
 The Charlottesville-based Legal Aid Justice Center says they’ve worked with clients who have been turned down for apartments by landlords who cited past charges for which the applicant was never convicted.

 “This bill will give people a clean slate,” said House Majority Leader Charniele Herring, D-Alexandria, who proposed the legislation.
 “If someone has turned their life around, they deserve a clean record.”